-Then he established an Adventist publishing press in Basel, Switzerland.
-And started a French evangelistic periodical called Les Signes des Temps.
+Then, he established an Adventist publishing press in Basel, Switzerland, and started a French evangelistic periodical called Les Signes des Temps.
 This was the French version of Signs of the Times, which was published back on the American Pacific coast.

-In the end, Andrews led in efforts to:
+Andrews also led in efforts to:

 - Train leaders and young men for evangelistic outreach

-- Establish Basel, Switzerland as the mission base for the rest of Europe
+- Establish Basel, Switzerland, as the mission base for the rest of Europe

 - Convene with the General European Conference at Tramelan (near Basel), Switzerland, along with J. N. Loughborough and other delegates